Willmo36/topstate/README.md

 import * as React from "react";
 import { render } from "react-dom";
 import { createIndexedReducer, createStore } from "topstate/lib/createStore";
-import { createStoreReactFns } from "topstate/lib/react";
+import { createReactBindings } from "topstate/lib/createReactBindings";

 /**
  * The central types of TopState are